vseventer/markmyjourney/content/blog/20170212-croatias-adriatic-coast-split-and-dubrovnik.md

 {{< photo "IMG_7624.JPG" >}}

 Compared to Split, the old town of Dubrovnik is also quite a bit different.
 It has the same amount of alleyways, but in Dubrovnik many only give access to local residences.
-Most restaurants and bars can be found along the main street, plus in the beginning of the alleyways.
-It made it easier to navigate, but also for a shorter walk.
+Most restaurants and bars can be found along the main street, and in the beginning of the alleyways.

 {{< photo "IMG_7641.JPG" >}}
 {{< photo "IMG_7646.JPG" >}}